Students with Disabilities

 Adjustments in Course and Examination Arrangements

 Students with a disability, including specific learning difficulties such as dyslexia and dyspraxia, or medical condition who need to apply for special study or examination arrangements will need medical or other independent, specialist evidence to support their requests for those arrangements.
-Examinations arrangements are authorised by the University, but made through the College Office.
+Examinations arrangements are authorised by the University, not the College.
 Depending on individual needs, the kind of adjustments that may be possible include extending your period of study, providing readers/scribes or Braille texts, allowing a different mode of assessment, rescheduling of examinations, providing extra time in examinations and extensions to submission deadlines, sitting examinations in College and allowing you to use word processors in examinations.

 Keble’s main site is a combination of 19th century and late 20th century buildings, to which many changes have been made to adapt them to the needs of students and staff with disabilities.
 Some parts of the College are more accessible to individuals with specific mobility, visual or other needs than others.
 It is a good idea to attend an Open Day if you can or contact the Disability Coordinator.

 The main entrances are accessible by wheelchair users.
 The Porters’ Lodge, the Library, some teaching rooms, Bar, JCR, MCR and Chapel are also accessible, either via flat access or via a removable ramp.
 Wheelchair access to the dining Hall is via a lift, and planning permission is anticipated for a new, purpose-built access lift.
 The College has a number of ground-floor study bedrooms plus one study-bedroom with purpose-built, en-suite facilities, suitable for a wheelchair user; a carer could be accommodated nearby, linked by a telephone.
 All study-bedrooms have data points to both the College and University networks.
 Car parking is available in College for disabled students.